coupergateway/couper-examples/kubernetes-configuration/README.md

 The following updates can be found as complete configuration file in `deployment_part_two.yaml`.

-We will add a configmap volume with our `couper.hcl` and another environment variable to response the current pod name.
+We will add a configmap volume with our `couper.hcl` and another environment variable to response the current Pod name.

 The environment variable `MY_POD_NAME` gets referred via Couper configuration.